rezafotohi/FedAnil/README.md

 <b>-nm 3</b>: exactly 3 enterprises will be malicious nodes.

-<b>-vh 0.08</b>: validator-threshold is set to 0.08 for all communication rounds.
-This value may be adaptively learned by validators in a future version.
+<p align="justify"> <b>-vh 0.08</b>: validator-threshold is set to 0.08 for all communication rounds.
+This value may be adaptively learned by validators in a future version. </p>

-<b>-cs 0</b>: as the simulation does not include mechanisms to disturb the digital signature of the transactions, this argument turns off signature checking to speed up the execution.
+<p align="justify"> <b>-cs 0</b>: as the simulation does not include mechanisms to disturb the digital signature of the transactions, this argument turns off signature checking to speed up the execution. </p>

 Federated Learning arguments (inherited from https://github.com/WHDY/FedAvg)